-Not only do I firmly believe that gardening also gives children a greater appreciation for nature, but I believe also that gardening is a great way to teach children about nutrition, biology, math and history.
+Not only do I firmly believe that gardening also gives children a greater appreciation for nature, but I believe also that gardening can be classroom and a great way to teach children about nutrition, biology, math, science and history.
 It broadens their awareness of the world, as well.
 Most children will be interested in gardening if you invite them to participate and show them wonders to be discovered.

 We also talk about the importance of plants, how they eat carbon, and how growing our own food makes sure we eat only the best organic and healthy food without pesticides.
 We also make a point to teach our children about the negative impacts of an unhealthy diet, and unsustainable lifestyle or farming practices.